twitu/genome-assembly/README.md

 | | A | G | T | C | C  | A | |
 | | 3072 | 256 | 0 | 32 | 8 | 3 | (10058 - 3072)*4 + 3

-Similarly the reverse complement is computed and the alphabetically smaller is taken.
+Similarly, the reverse complement is computed and the alphabetically smaller is taken.
 The _mmer_ computation is optimized to minimize passes.

 ||||||||||
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---|